Sitetheory/Sitetheory-Docs/Tutorials/How-To-Use-Plugins.rst

 ------
 Make a drawer slide in and out of the side of the website.
 The core plugins.css has basic styling that makes the drawer and the app container slide in together, but you can customize specifics in your own CSS.

+**Data Options**
+- mobileonly: set to true if this drawer should only kick in at mobile sizes.
+This is useful because if the drawer is opened and the browser resized larger, the drawer will suck back into the sidebar and return the desktop look (e.g. usually a visible sidebar)

 **Required**
 - The button element needs an id, and the drawer needs an ID that matches with the suffix "-drawer".